 - A unit of local government (city, village, town, county) that was not eligible to receive a direct allocation from the DOE - Considered rural for the purposes of this program - Rural municipal zip codes are identified as those within "any area of a State not in a city or town that has a population of more than 50,000 inhabitants, not in the urbanized area contiguous and adjacent to a city or town that has a population of more than 50,000 inhabitants and excluding certain populations pursuant to 7 U.S.C.
 1991(a)(13)(H) and (I)."
 OEI has aligned its definition of rural with that use in USDA's Rural Energy for America Program and the Focus on Energy program's rural bonus incentives. - Rural counties: U.S. Office of Management and Budget (OMB) uses census data to establish a range of rural and urban classifications known as Rural-Urban Continuum (RUC) codes, with RUC of 4 to 9 considered rural.
-USDA's Economic Research Service presents this information visually for Wisconsin by county. - To be given priority, applicants may: - Be within a Climate and Economic Justice Screening Tool-defined Disadvantaged Community, or have DAC located within project area Climate and Economic Justice Screening Tool-defined Disadvantaged Community (DAC)
+USDA's Economic Research Service presents this information visually for Wisconsin by county. - To be given priority, applicants may: - Be within a Disadvantaged Community, or have DAC located within project area as defined by the OEI Map. - While it is not necessary for an applicant to be located within a DAC or have a DAC located within the planned project area, priority will be given to applicants meeting those qualifiers.